 2. Pick Third-Party Integrations

-Professional survey making tools provide you with integrations to with CRM tools to analyze survey responses.
+Professional survey making tools provide you with integrations to with CRM tools to analyze survey responses rate.
 Consolidate and expand your customer lists with the results of the surveys.

 Do a Trial Run of Your Survey